kingakisielinska/mObywatel-user-guide/Deleting.md

     ![deleted data](assets/images/popup.jpeg)

 This function deletes data from the application and revokes the certificates.
 If there is no internet connection, only the data from the application is deleted.
-Then, the user is informed with pop-up window and can cancel the deactivation.
+Then, the user is informed with a pop-up window and can cancel the deactivation.